zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

 The order of the above options matters!
 The table is ordered by normal execution order.
 For the options "Epv" a file must be specified.
 Program flow specifiers default to "p" if a file is given.
-Don't forget to specify "e" or "eE" when programming flash!
+Don't forget to specify "e", "eE" or "m" when programming flash!
-"p" already verifies the programmed data, "v" adds an additional verification though uploading the written data for a 1:1 compare.
+"p" already verifies the programmed data, "v" adds an additional verification through uploading the written data for a 1:1 compare.
-No default action is taken if "p" and/or "v" is given, say specifying only "v" does a check by file of a programmed device.
+No default action is taken if "p" and/or "v" is given, say specifying only "v" does a "check by file" of a programmed device.

 Data retreiving:
   -u, --upload=addr     Upload a datablock (see also: -s).